 Sam Gyimah becomes sixth MP to defect to Liberal Democrats this year

+He used his first speech as a Lib Dem to criticise Boris Johnson, who he said was looking to take Britain out of the EU without a deal.

-Former Conservative minister and leadership contender Sam Gyimah has become the sixth MP to defect to the Liberal Democrats this year.
+Former Conservative minister and leadership contender Sam Gyimah took to the Liberal Democrat conference stage amid wild adulation as he confirmed he had become the sixth MP to defect this year.

+Rumours had swirled since Friday that the Lib Dems were gearing up for a big announcement at the party conference in Bournemouth.

+Leader Jo Swinson kept members waiting until well into the evening on the first day to reveal that Mr Gyimah – a former aide to David Cameron when he was prime minister – had become a Lib Dem MP.

 Mr Gyimah, who represents East Surrey, sat as an Independent after losing the Tory whip when he backed a move by opposition parties to prevent a no-deal Brexit earlier this month.